MagnusHJensen/MagnusHJensen/README.md

 ### Hello!
 I'm Magnus - aka [MagnusHJensen][website]

-## I'm a newly graduate and free time developer.
+## I'm currently studying for a BEng in Software Technology.
 - I'm currently focused on Java and the development of [SWEM]
 - 🖥️ I'm currently looking for open source projects to contribute to.
 - 🥅 2021 Goals: Release SWEM.